JasonPollman/chainable/readme.md

 | handleLinkInvocation | function               | `_.noop`     | The function that's called when a chainable is invoked, only applies when `functionalChainlinks` is true |

 ### `chainableGeneratorWithDefaults({Object} defaults) => {function}`
 Creates a new chainable generator with the supplied defaults.
-That is a function will will combine the given `defaults` with the options provided to the returned function.
+That is, a function that will combine the given `defaults` with the options provided to the returned function.
 This is intended for creating libraries.
 Using the example above (an api), we can export an api but not specify the "host" (prefix):